 C The child code’s descriptor is physically indented beneath the parent code’s descriptor.

-D The shared content appears after the semicolon in the parent code.
+D The shared description appears in the child code’s descriptor.

 Question #48